 Improving Fraud Detection

 With many businesses moving online, the need for fraud detection is increasing.
 The entire banking sector works with sensitive information, making security breaches, identity theft, and fraud everyday challenges.
 Enter Artificial Intelligence and Machine Learning!
-By analyzing past spending behaviors, algorithms are able to detect and flag suspicious deviations, instantly notifying banks and their customers.
-Since AI and ML can detect fraud with much better speed and accuracy than humans, banks are investing in these tools to protect customers and solidify trust.
+By analyzing past spending behaviors, algorithms can detect and flag suspicious deviations, instantly notifying banks and their customers.
+Since AI and ML detect fraud with much better speed and accuracy than humans, banks are investing in these tools to protect customers and solidify trust.

 Filtering Credit and Loan Decisions

-Unsurprisingly, decisions about credit card and loans approvals have traditionally been made by people.
+Unsurprisingly, decisions about credit cards and loan approvals have traditionally been made by people.
 But human labor also means human error, and workers can make oversight mistakes, resulting in huge losses for banks.
-Using AI and ML in the decision making process can yield more thorough and accurate data collection, giving applicants more realistic predictions.
+Using AI and ML in the decision-making process can yield more thorough and accurate data collection, giving applicants more realistic predictions.